Cinquantenaire Arcade: Location and accessibility

-The various buildings of the Cinquantenaire, of which the arch forms the centrepiece, host three museums: the Royal Military Museum, the Art & History Museum and Autoworld vintage car museum.
+The various buildings of the Cinquantenaire, of which the arch forms the centrepiece, host three museums: the Royal Museum of the Armed Forces and of Military History, the Art & History Museum and Autoworld automobile museum.
+The Temple of Human Passions by Victor Horta, a remainder from 1886, and the Great Mosque of Brussels from 1978, are located in the north-western corner of the park.

 In front of the arch lies a large esplanade cutting through the Cinquantenaire Park.
-The Temple of Human Passions by Victor Horta, a remainder from 1886, and the Great Mosque of Brussels from 1978, are located in the north-western corner of the park.
-The surrounding park esplanade is used for several purposes in the summer, such as military parades and drive-in movies.
+This esplanade has been used for several purposes, such as military parades and drive-in movies in the summer, as well as a filming location for films and music videos.
 It is also the starting point for the 20 km of Brussels, an annual run with 30,000 participants.

-Lines 1 and 5 of the Brussels Metro and the Belliard Tunnel from the Rue de la Loi/Wetstraat pass underneath the park, the latter partly in an open section in front of the arch.
+Lines 1 and 5 of the Brussels Metro, as well as the Belliard Tunnel from the Rue de la Loi/Wetstraat, pass underneath the park, the latter partly in an open section in front of the arch.
 The nearest metro stations are Schuman to the west of the park, and Merode immediately to the east.